-What Needs to be Backed Up?
+What Needs to Be Backed Up?

 All company data should be backed up, including applications, databases, analytics, settings, back-end code, images, correspondence, log files, and third-party APIs.
-When you choose a BaaS provider, it’s always a good idea to learn exactly what they back up and what they don’t—just so there are no surprises.
+When you choose a BaaS provider, it’s always a good idea to learn exactly what they back up and don’t—just so there are no surprises.

 DO assume that every bit of data is essential.
 You wouldn’t want to be in a situation where you’ve restored your systems successfully, but some of your third-party integrations aren’t working.
-If that’s the case, it might take a lot longer to get back up and running because you’ll have to reinstall, reconnect, and reconfigure every third-party connection you lost.
+If that’s the case, it might take a lot longer to get back up and to run because you’ll have to reinstall, reconnect, and reconfigure every third-party connection you lost.